 Beach 149th Street to Beach 169th Street

-2 to Flatbush Avenue, then take the Q35 bus to Jacob Riis Park.
+Getting there: 2 line to Flatbush Avenue, then take the Q35 bus to Jacob Riis Park.
 Or a lovely alternative is to take the weekends-only New York Beach Ferry from lower Manhattan directly to the park.
-Click here for info.
-Rockabus and NYC Beach Bus go here, too.

 Midland Beach & South Beach

 Getting there: From the St. George Ferry Terminal, take the S51 bus to Father Capodanno Boulevard and Sand Lane.